efnats/chiagarden/plotting/README.md

 ## Options

    - `--interval`(optional): rescan interval in seconds (Default: 120 seconds)
-   - `--label`: The label for Chia disksto include in the search.
+   - `--label`: The label for Chia disks to include in the search.
 Default is "CHIA"